samantharivas/samantharivas/README.md

 # Hello, I'm Samantha Rivas! 👋  Welcome to my Github!

-- 🎓 I'm currently pursuing my Master's in Applied Data Science at the University of San Diego
+- 🎓 Recent graduate with a Master's in Applied Data Science from the University of San Diego
-- 🍷 Data Lake Engineer Intern at Gallo

 ## About Me